-Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.
+Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ (Colossians 1:28).

-What we need are students of the Word of God who know how to practically apply the Word of God to their lives and their culture.
+Suppose you have a clear understanding of the Bible and can bring practical application of the Bible to your life and the lives of others.
+In that case, you’ll experience wisdom, which is biblical maturity.
+There are a lot of intelligent Bible people walking around our world today.
+There are many biblically illiterate individuals who are subjectively applying the Bible in ways the biblical writers never intended.
+We need students of the Word of God who know how to practically apply the Word of God to their lives and their culture.
 What the world needs are mature adults, and that is the goal for our children.
 To be more specific, we want them to be relationally mature Christians.

 That is how we think about practicalizing Matthew 22:36-40 into their lives.
 Think about it with me.
-What are some of the bigger problems you see in yourself and others?
+What are some of the more significant problems you see in yourself and others?
 If you could use a word, I think immaturity would be a good one.